A Guide to Virtual Sports

 Virtual sport has its roots in fantasy sports, which have been popular for decades.
 Virtual sports were first utilised in 1961, through a primitive version of fantasy baseball, and enabled two teams of players to compete.
 A random number generator (RNG) determined the games’ outcome, along with the statistics of all the baseball players involved, and even featured a detailed description of the games’ events as they unfolded.

 Since that time, virtual sports have become much more complex, and far more exciting to play.
 Even video games (like Football Manager) have provided fans with an in-depth level of control over their favourite teams, though there’s no wagering or prize involved.
-In the betting world, though, graphics and presentation are of an exceptional standard now, recreating football, horse racing, and other sports with remarkable accuracy.
+In the online casino world, though, graphics and presentation are of an exceptional standard now, recreating football, horse racing, and other sports with remarkable accuracy.
 Not only does this allow for a more accurate representation of the event in question, it also makes for a more immersive experience.

 How is Betting on Virtual Sports Different to Betting on Real Sports?